matrix-org/complement-crypto/README.md

 This repo has a self-hosted copy of `matrix-js-sdk` which it will run in a headless chrome, in order to mimic Element Web (Rust Crypto edition).

 In order to regenerate the JS SDK, run `./rebuild_js_sdk.sh` with an appropriate version.

+TODO: Dockerify this so developers don't _need_ an active npm install?

 ### Regenerate FFI Bindings